top of page

 1. Newly diagnosed or awaiting diagnosis: If you're feeling overwhelmed and unsure where to start, coaching can help you make initial progress and self-advocate effectively, enabling a better partnership with your doctors and care team.

-2. Diagnosed but struggling with consistency: You may know what you need to do, but find it challenging to stay consistent and motivated, especially during challenging times and perceived setbacks.
+2. Diagnosed but struggling with consistency: You may know what you need to do, but find it challenging to stay consistent and motivated, especially during busy periods and perceived setbacks.

 3. Goal-setting beyond chronic illness: When you're making progress and want to pursue life goals- like re-entering the workplace, launching a business, relocating or traveling- coaching can help you clarify your priorities, and establish lifestyle modifications and a gentle approach to minimize stress and flares.